Best Things to do in Reykjavik in Winter + Travel Tips

 Explore the National Museum of Iceland

 Leave the chill outside chill for a few hours and head into Iceland’s National Museum.
 You’ll learn about the country’s fascinating history, from Viking settlements to contemporary civilization.
 The museum hosts some wonderful historic artifacts and medieval engravings.
-You can stroll through the exhibitions, and marvel at the strength and perseverance of a culture that developed here, long before aircon made the chill more manageable!

 • Just a note: the museum is closed on Mondays during winter, so plan your itinerary accordingly.